wp-plugins/mailchimp-for-wp/readme.txt

 **Premium Features**

-* AJAX sign-up forms, so the page doesn't have to reload when clicking submit.
+* Form Designer, alter the visual appearance of your forms from your admin panel.
+Absolutely no CSS knowledge required.
-* Multiple sign-up forms for multiple lists
+* AJAX powered sign-up forms, so the page doesn't have to reload when clicking submit.
-* Field presets for all your list's merge tags which makes it extremely easy to create sign-up forms.
+* Multiple sign-up forms, for multiple lists.
-* Subscribers log, keep track of all sign-ups
+* All MailChimp list fields or interest groupings can be added to your forms using the field wizard.
-* Statistical charts, gain valuable insights when and how your visitors subscribed.
+* Reports.
+Gain insights in when, where and how your visitors subscribe with the subscribers log and beautiful statistical charts.
 * Built-in integration with [WooCommerce](http://www.woocommerce.com/) and [Easy Digital Downloads](https://easydigitaldownloads.com?ref=2123) for adding sign-up checkboxes to your checkout forms.
 * Premium support